-In the Old West, some historical fires have become quite memorable.
+Some Old West historical fires have become quite memorable.
 For instance:

 Fires were a dangerous occurrence in Tombstone's history.
-Especially in the 1800s.
-New arrivals used easily available materials for construction: wood-frame and canvas.
+Especially in The 1800s.
+New arrivals used easily available construction materials: wood-frame and canvas.

-In the springtime, predominate winds come in, blowing up to 40 MPH.
-They're generated from weather systems coming through from West to East, North of Arizona.
-Humidity then decreases even further.
+In the springtime, windy conditions dominate, blowing up to 40 MPH.
+Generated from weather systems coming through North of Arizona, from West to East.
+Causing further humidity decrease.
 When a fire occurs, these winds spread the flames.

-Usually very little, if any rain in the Arizona Spring season.
-Summer rains usually don't begin until early July.
-In Springtime, when we hear the fire engines start down the highway - it always make us a little nervous!
-Or when you look out the window and see smoke curling up from mountains in the distance.
+Usually very little, if any rain in Arizona's Spring season.
+Summer rains usually don't begin until July.
+In Springtime, when we hear fire engines start down the highway, it makes us a little nervous!
+Or when looking out the window seeing smoke curling up from mountains in the distance.

 Imagine what a scare we get when our cell phones get that alarm message!
 It's happened!!
 Emergency Alert!
 Thank goodness it wasn't as bad as it seemed, and we really didn't need to evacuate.
 Phew!

 A few natural spring sources were near.
-But some exploitative men ruled over the best one, charging outrageous prices for water.
+Some exploitative men ruled over the best one, charging outrageous prices for water.
 Although officially named Watervale, Miners nicknamed the place "Gouge-Eye."6 Two other nearby wells had water.
 But they were unreliable at the driest time of year.

 Tombstone First Settled6

-The first settled area of Tombstone, in 1879, called Gird Camp, was often called Upper Town.
+The first settled area of Tombstone, in 1879 was Gird Camp, often called Upper Town.
 (Today locals still call town: "Uptown.")
 Folks coming in first pitched a tent or built a rustic lean-to.
-Only some built adobe houses.
+Few built adobe houses.

 The first merchant, John Allen, opened a wood-framed/tent-like store and boarding-house.
 Then restaurants and saloons quickly opened.
 The earliest were constructed of canvas with wood framing: